The premise is simple – eat healthier, feel fitter, look younger.

 How to add to your diet: The easiest way is to use it in a vinaigrette.
 Mix with equal parts olive oil and pour over your favourite salad.

-How it improves your skin: Avocado is one of the anti-aging superfoods!
+How it improves your skin: Avocado is one of the anti-aging superstar foods!
 High in essential fatty acids that promote smooth, supple skin, they are also rich in B vitamins, potassium, vitamins A, C, E, and K, and antioxidants that prevent the negative effects of aging.
 Moreover, they’re excellent for your overall health.

 All this makes avocados one of the most powerful anti-aging foods for men.